FelipeR1902/VAMF/README.md

+@@ -1,65 +1,8 @@
 # VAMF Project

 This project is a Vite-based web application.
 Follow the instructions below to get started.
+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 ## Prerequisites
+Currently, two official plugins are available:

 Make sure you have the following installed on your machine: